training guide

 Conclusion

 You’ve trained for months, and now the big day is here.
 You’ve studied every inch of the course, and your gear is ready.
-The only thing left is fueling your body, and you now know what to eat before running a 10K.
+The only thing left is fuelling your body, and you now know what to eat before running a 10K.

 On the night before your race, treat yourself to a perfect pre-race dinner to give you the energy that will last for miles — complex carbs, lean protein, and healthy fats.
 As you take each bite, visualise yourself crossing the finish line strong and imagine the cheers of the crowd pushing you up that final hill.
 But don’t forget the essentials — whip up your gear with essential Energy Gels and Electrolyte Drinks from HIGH5.
 And if you’re preparing for a half marathon, check out this guide on what to eat.